Configuring Fiddler Everywhere alongside Cisco AnyConnect

 As a separator for multiple addresses in the bypass list, you can use a comma, semicolon, new line, and white space.
 All separators will be converted to the OS supported separator after saving the values.
 Once the addresses in Bypass Fiddler for URLs that starts with: are set, the values are persisted and used by Fiddler Everywhere to set the OS’s bypass list (for example, you can open the Proxy Settigns on Windows OS and check that the values are persisted in Use the proxy server except for addresses that starts with.. textbox).

 Start the Cisco VPN client and connect to the VPN network.

 Start capturing traffic with Fiddler Everywhere.

-To prevent Cisco VPN from using cached proxy information, we must first stop the Cisco VPN software and then close Fiddler Everywhere (or pause Capturing mode).
-The workflow for Cisco VPN alongside Fiddler Everywhere is as follows:
+To prevent Cisco AnyConnect from using cached proxy information, we must first stop the Cisco VPN software and then close Fiddler Everywhere (or pause Capturing mode).
+The workflow for Cisco AnyConnect alongside Fiddler Everywhere is as follows:

 Start Fiddler Everywhere and enable Capturing mode.

 Preserving the order of execution of the above steps is mandatory for macOS users.